getodk/governance/TECHNICAL-STEERING-COMMITTEE.md

 ## <a name="overview"></a>Overview

-The Open Data Kit (ODK) project is governed by the Project Management Committee (PMC) and two Technical Steering Committees (ODK 1 TSC, ODK 2 TSC).
-The PMC is the ultimate authority over the project while the TSCs have authority over the technical direction of their respective suites of software: ODK 1 and ODK 2.
+The Open Data Kit (ODK) project is governed by the Project Management Committee (PMC) and two Technical Steering Committees (TSC 1, TSC 2).
+The PMC is the ultimate authority over the project while the TSCs have authority over the technical direction of their respective suites of software: ODK and ODK-X (formerly ODK 2).

 _Note: As ODK transitions out of the University of Washington, the current PMC's authority will be transferred to a Transition Board.
 Once the transition is finished, the authority will transfer to a more permanent governance body (likely another PMC).
 The TSCs will remain active throughout the transition process and post-transition._

 ## <a name="roles-and-responsibilities"></a>Roles and responsibilities

-The Technical Steering Committees (ODK 1 TSC, ODK 2 TSC) are responsible for high-level technical direction of their respective suites of software.
+The Technical Steering Committees are responsible for high-level technical direction of their respective suites of software.
 Each TSC has authority over all technical aspects of their suite including:
 * Suite roadmap (feature addition/removal, tool addition/removal, incorporating community feedback, etc.)
 * Forming appropriate suite Working Groups (e.g., User Feedback, Documentation, Translation) to gather the necessary community feedback before making decisions
 * The suite's technical resources (e.g., code repositories, servers)